-The temperature range of water may be extended by using a solution of 1 part water and 1 part ethylene glycol (antifreeze).
+The temperature range of water may be extended by using a solution of one part water and one part ethylene glycol (antifreeze).
 The characteristics of the ethylene glycol-water solution are similar to water but with higher viscosity.
 Use caution with ethylene glycol since this fluid is very toxic.
 Ethylene glycol must be disposed of properly.

-8.1.10,3 Mineral Oil
+8.1.10.3 Mineral Oil

 Mineral oil or paraffin oil is often used at moderate temperatures above the range of water.
 Mineral oil is relatively inexpensive.
 At lower temperatures mineral oil is quite viscous and control may be poor.
 At higher temperatures vapor emission becomes significant.
-The vapors may be dangerous and use of a fume hood is highly recommended.
+The vapors may be dangerous and a fume hood or adequate ventilation system should be used.
 As with most oils, mineral oil expands as temperature increases.
-Be careful not to fill the bath so full that it overflows when heated.
-Since the viscosity and thermal characteristics of mineral oil is poorer than water, temperature stability is not as good.
+Be careful not to fill the bath too full to avoid overflows when heated (see Section 7.4.1, Fluid Expansion Reservoir).
+The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability will not be as good.
 Mineral oil has very low electrical conductivity.
 Use caution with mineral oil since it is flammable and may also cause serious injury if inhaled or ingested.